 Fast Facts: October is Breast Cancer Awareness Month

-Myth: If you don’t have a family history of breast cancer, then you won’t get it.
+Myth: If you have a family history of breast cancer, you are likely to develop breast cancer, too.

 Truth: While women who have a family history of breast cancer are in a higher risk group, most women who have breast cancer have no family history.
 Statistically only about 10% of individuals diagnosed with breast cancer have a family history of this disease.
 If you have a mother, daughter, or sister who developed breast cancer below the age of 50, you should consider some form of breast imaging starting 10 years before the age of your relative’s diagnosis.
 If you have had a grandmother or aunt who was diagnosed with breast cancer, your risk increases slightly, but it is not in the same risk category as those who have a first degree relative with breast cancer.